-Storing soup.
-Place leftover soup in an airtight container in the refrigerator for up to 4 to 5 days.
+- Storing soup.
+Place leftover soup in an airtight container in the fridge for up to 4 to 5 days.
 Reheat either on the stovetop or in the microwave and serve with fresh toppings.

 This soup is the perfect way to warm up on a chilly night, and you won’t even believe how easy it is to make!
 My kids request this soup on the regular, especially during the winter months and I’m always happy to oblige!

 If you try this, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more delicious recipes straight to your inbox.

 - 1 pound mild Italian sausage, or traditional sausage or ground beef